 The MS-ILM program is a new program to Maine Maritime Academy.
 Online courses began in the fall 2013 semester.
 The program set-up allows for four years to completion.
-There have been five graduates from this program so far.
+There have been 43 registered students.
+Eighteen students have graduated from this program so far.
+Twelve students are still enrolled.
 Graduates will continue to accumulate in a rolling trimester fashion.